Editors Note: This blog was originally published in March of 2017 but has been edited and republished with additional content around this topic.

 Across the industry, adding ultrasonic sealing to a VFFS machine solution will cost you in excess of $50,000.
 This might seem like a drop in the bucket when you evaluate the Total Cost of Ownership- particularly for equipment with no end of life.

-It's also important to factor in the cost of maintenance and of replacement parts of your ultrasonic sealing system.
-For heat sealing, if a jaw is damaged, which is often from rough handling during maintenance or changeovers or from coming in contact with a hard piece of product like a frozen pea or a dried bean, a set up replacement jaws will cost you around $1,500 to $2,000.
+It is essential to take into account the cost of maintenance and replacement parts for your ultrasonic sealing system.
+In the case of heat sealing, if a jaw is damaged, which often occurs during maintenance or changeovers, or if it comes into contact with a hard object like a frozen pea or a dried bean, replacing the jaws can cost around $1,500 to $2,000.

-In parallel, a replacement for the sonotrode component that interacts with the anvil to create the molecular friction will cost around 3-5 times that of a set of new seal jaws and the replacement cost for the complete jaw carrier and sonotrode insert is around half of the total cost of the system.
+Similarly, replacing the sonotrode component that interacts with the anvil to create the molecular friction can cost 3-5 times more than a set of new seal jaws.
+Additionally, the cost of replacing the complete jaw carrier and sonotrode insert is roughly half of the total cost of the system.

-These costs you'll need to consider might seem to outweigh the benefits, and for some industries, it often does.
-But their are some key industries where the benefits are a game changer.
+While these costs may seem to outweigh the benefits for some industries, there are key industries where the benefits are truly game-changing.

-Another advantage often touted for ultrasonic sealing equipment is that it is beneficial for products that are more sensitive to heat such as chocolate, cheese, produce, and other items.
-This particular point is not as relevant as it appears at first glance.
-Many VFFS machines can incorporate bevel plates in their design specifically for these sensitive products thus preventing the heat from interfering with the structural stability.
-The real benefit of ultrasonic sealing has more to do with its ability to seal through product, which is a reason why we see this being used more frequently with salad and fresh produce.
+Another touted advantage of ultrasonic sealing equipment is its suitability for products that are sensitive to heat, such as chocolate, cheese, produce, and other items.
+However, upon closer examination, this point may not be as relevant as initially thought.
+Many vertical form fill seal machines can incorporate bevel plates into their design specifically for these sensitive products, preventing the heat from affecting their structural stability.
+The true benefit of ultrasonic sealing lies in its ability to seal through the product, which is why it is increasingly used in applications involving fresh produce and salads.

-Some VFFS machines which are set up for ultrasonic sealing are capable of exchanging sealing methods.
-Switching out the jaw, you could go from a heat seal to an ultrasonic seal or vice versa.
-I cannot speak for all manufacturers, but this process is able to be completed in under 10 minutes with Rovema's BVI or BVC machine family.
+Some VFFS machines that are equipped for ultrasonic sealing have the capability to switch between different sealing methods.
+By simply changing the jaw, one can switch from a heat seal to an ultrasonic seal, or vice versa.
+While I cannot speak for all manufacturers, I can confidently say that with Rovema's line of vertical form fill seal machines, this process can be completed in under 10 minutes.